gbmhunter/blog/content/pages/programming/embedded-linux/zynq/building-linux-for-the-zynq-zc702-eval-kit-using-yocto/_index.md

-{{< figure src="/images/2017/04/terminal-output-start-of-zynq-zc702-linux-boot-using-yocty.png" width="1656px" caption="The terminal output during the start of a Linux boot built using Yocty, and running on the Xilinx ZC702 dev. board." caption-position="bottom" >}}
+{{< figure src="/images/2017/04/terminal-output-start-of-zynq-zc702-linux-boot-using-yocty.png" width="1656px" caption="The terminal output during the start of a Linux boot built using Yocty, and running on the Xilinx ZC702 dev. board."  >}}